 Your garden can be transformed into a peaceful place that is perfect for meditation and relaxation.
 Adding a Buddha statuary to your living space is an excellent choice because it will bring more serenity to the surroundings.
 The details on these statues are simply mesmerizing and it will fit right into your Zen garden.

-These Buddha statues are usually replicas of more famous works which are located at various temples all around the world, or some other smaller Buddha sculptures that are displayed in museums.
+These Buddha statues are usually replicas of more famous works that are located at various temples all around the world or some other buddha head sculptures that are displayed in museums.
 It is a very important piece for every Zen garden and it will bring calmness and tranquility to your life.

 The meaning behind Buddha statues

 The statues are a representation of Siddhartha Gautama.
 Each statue depicts a different pose that plays an important role and is connected with the life of this historical figure.
 They differ in poses as well as in hand gestures.
 Here are a couple of variations which are most popular:

 Serenity Buddha: This is the statue that will bring more peace and calm into your life.
 It is perfect for people who love to meditate in their garden because it depicts a seated Buddha with his hands connected in his lap and legs in Lotu's position.
 Since his eyes are usually closed, this statue represents concentration and focus.